cjerrington/cjerrington.github.io/_posts/2015-03-12-HTML-Codes.md

 Feel free to link to, use, update, correct anything you may find.

-[Download](https://github.com/cjerrington/html-codes/archive/gh-pages.zip) or [View Project Source](https://github.com/cjerrington/html-codes) as you wish.
+[View App](https://cjerrington.codeberg.page/html-codes/) or [View Project Source](https://codeberg.org/cjerrington/html-codes) as you wish.